miked9229/VirtualTourist/README.md

 # this is a sample application for the Udacity Course
-# Become an iOS Developer ALl Rights Reserved to Udacity
+# Become an iOS Developer
+# ALL Rights Reserved to Udacity